 The restaurant industry is asking for help as many restaurants around the country have been forced to close and lay off employees.
 The National Restaurant Association asked the White House and Congress for a $145 billion recovery fund to pay employees and maintain financial obligations.

-The group also asked for $45 billion in loans, and assistance in deferring mortgage, lease, and loan obligations.
+The group also asked for $45 billion in funding, and assistance in deferring mortgage, lease, and funding obligations.